lukrycyfa/events-and-ticket-management/README.md

 dfx ledger --network local transfer --amount 100 --fee 0 --memo nat64 <ACCOUNT-ID>
 ```

 - Return to the app refresh the page to update the balance.
-There should be an available event in the events list, on the event there will be a button `Purchase Event Tickets` to pop open a modal with available ticket, purchase one.
+There should be an available published event in the events list, on the event there will be a button `Purchase Event Tickets` to pop open a modal with available ticket, purchase one.
 After purcahse the ticket would be available in your `My Tickets` modal.

 ### Test Canister via DFX